andialbrecht/sentry-comments/docs/index.rst

   pip install sentry-comments

-After restarting Sentry a new comments panel appears on the event page.
+After restarting Sentry you need to enable the plugin for each project on the project's setting page.
+A new comments panel appears on the event page.
 Click on the panel title to read or add comments.

 Configuration